 In terms of reaching Aharbal in the winter season, all the information I provided above will still apply.
 You will have to complete your journey in the exact same manner.

 I will still recommend that you inquire about the road conditions ahead before leaving Srinagar.
-It is very rare but sometimes, due to heavy snowfall, the road may get closed at the time of your travel.
+Due to heavy snowfall, the road may get closed at the time of your travel.

 What to See at Aharbal?

 The waterfall here is the biggest attraction and this is what people come here to see.
 The natural beauty of the place around Aharbal is another attraction.
 The drive from Shopian to Aharbal is quite scenic with great vistas all around.

 There really isn’t much else to do for a day’s trip unless you were planning a stay here for a day or two and wanted to go trekking.

 As you get closer to Aharbal and see the Veshaw River flowing through the mountains, you will immediately take your camera out and start clicking.